-The Company recorded a comprehensive income of \$3,052,771 for Q2YTD 2021 compared with a comprehensive loss of \$6,326,142 for Q2YTD 2020.
+The Company recorded a comprehensive income of \$3,796,865 for Q3YTD 2021 compared with a comprehensive loss of \$10,157,446 for Q3YTD 2020.

-There was no accretion of interest in Q2YTD 2021 compared to \$6,045 in Q2YTD 2020 and is related to the estimate of the present value of the future required site restoration costs.
+There was no accretion of interest in Q3YTD 2021 compared to \$9,023 in Q3YTD 2020 and is related to the estimate of the present value of the future required site restoration costs.
 With interest rates in Greenland and Denmark, being at 0% or negative since last year, the Company accelerated the accretion of its reclamation obligation to its nominal estimated amount at the end of the 2020 fiscal year.

-Depreciation expense was \$22,101 for Q2YTD 2021 and was comparable to \$24,484 for Q2YTD 2020.
+Depreciation expense was \$33,150 for Q3YTD 2021 and was comparable to \$37,304 for Q3YTD 2020.
 The depreciation charged for equipment used for the Project has been capitalized as development in the current period.

-Director fees remained at \$70,000 for both Q2YTD 2021 and Q2YTD 2020.
-These fees have been accrued and payable to the Company's former directors who have agreed to defer payment until the Company's financial situation improves.
+Director fees were at \$97,667 for Q3YTD 2021 and \$105,000 for Q3YTD 2020.
+These fees have been accrued and payable to the Company's former and current directors who have agreed to defer payment until the Company's financial situation improves.

-Evaluation and exploration costs were \$5,983 for Q2YTD 2021 compared to \$25,571 for Q2YTD 2020.
+Evaluation and exploration costs were \$20,549 for Q3YTD 2021 compared to \$33,803 for Q3YTD 2020.
 The Company did not incur significant evaluation and exploration costs in these periods in order to conserve cash.

-Total foreign exchange gain was \$2,411,573 for the current period compared to a foreign exchange loss of \$866,791 in Q2YTD 2020 mainly due to the fluctuations in the exchange rates amongst the Canadian dollar (\$), United States dollar (US\$), and Danish Krone (DKK).
-While the Canadian dollar has remained relatively consistent against the DKK, there has been significant weakness in the US\$ against the DKK, the functional currency of the Company's subsidiary and where its US\$ denominated debt balance has increased, that has resulted in the foreign exchange gain to date
+Total foreign exchange gain recorded was \$2,409,216 for the current period compared to \$1,081,411 in Q3YTD 2020 mainly due to the fluctuations in the exchange rates amongst the Canadian dollar (\$), United States dollar (US\$), and Danish Krone (DKK).
+Virtually all of the foreign exchange gain in the current period was recorded prior to the deconsolidation of Hudson Greenland upon disposition of its controlling interest.
+While the Canadian dollar has remained relatively consistent against the DKK, there has been significant weakness in the US\$ against the DKK, the functional currency of Hudson Greenland and where its US\$ denominated debt balance has increased, that has resulted in the foreign exchange gain to date